TrendsfromData/TwitterConversationAnalysis-1375087798584287241-/README.md

 ## Pre-Analysis Questions:
 Every data analysis task should begin with some set of 'questions of interest' that warrantes such an analysis.
 This does not undermine the possibility of discovering insights or trends that were not beforehand thought about.
 For the purpose of this analysis we begin with the following questions:

+# References
+[1] What Is Text Mining?
+A Beginner's Guide: (https://monkeylearn.com/text-mining/)